-- Ask students to think about their timeline and what age they think they will be when they stop working and retire.
-Also, ask students how long they think their money needs to last after they retire.
-Yes, it's a long time away in the future, but discuss the benefits of starting to save early and the need for a mix of investments to reach longterm financial goals.
+- Ask students to think about their time horizon and what age they think they will be when they stop working and retire.
+Also, how long do they think their money needs to last after they retire?
+Sure, it's a long time in the future, but discuss the benefits of starting to save early and that they will need a mix of investments to reach long-term financial goals.
 (10 minutes) - 2.
 Read Asset Allocation Lesson 1, Taking a Sensible Risk.
 Make sure that students can identify and define the basic financial building blocks-cash, bonds and shares-and that they understand the risks and rewards associated with each.
 (20 minutes) - 3.
 Complete the Can You Handle the Risk? worksheet.
-Review that each asset class has a risk/return trade-off.
-Discuss how people's attitudes towards risk can change over time, especially as they get older and their time horizon for a goal changes from long term to short term.
+Review how each asset class has a risk/return trade-off.
+Discuss how people's attitudes toward risk can change over time, especially as they grow older and their time horizon for a goal changes from long term to short term.
 (10 minutes)